alexander-tritt-monash/spinsim/docs/source/index.rst

 See :ref:`package` for a complete reference to the package.

-For more information or the design of the package, or to cite it in your own work, please see the preprint on arxiv: https://arxiv.org/abs/2204.05586
+For more information or the design of the package, or to cite it in your own work, please see the manuscript: https://www.sciencedirect.com/science/article/pii/S0010465523000462 or preprint on arxiv: https://arxiv.org/abs/2204.05586

 Installation and requirements
 =============================